4 Common Domestic Helper Problems and How to Overcome Them

 Issues can sometimes arise and complicate your relationship with your domestic helper.
-If they have not promptly been dealt with, they can end up deteriorating your relationship with your helper.
+If they have not promptly been dealt with, they can end up deteriorating your relationship with your domestic helper.
 Here are some of the most common problems you can face and a few tips to overcome them.

 Problem 1: You are not satisfied with your domestic helper's work

-There might be various reasons why you are not satisfied with your helper’s work, causing you to feel frustrated and even angry.
+There might be various reasons why you are not satisfied with your domestic helper's work, causing you to feel frustrated and even angry.
 Sometimes, it is because she does not clean the house as thoroughly as you would like, or because she lets the grocery out on the kitchen counter for too long instead of storing them where they belong or because you have reasons to believe that your children are not being well cared for or even neglected, etc.

-Have a talk with your helper to frame the issue and understand why she is not performing as you would want her to and take adequate measures to solve the problem.
+Have a talk with your domestic helper to frame the issue and understand why she is not performing as you would want her to and take adequate measures to solve the problem.

 - Be clearer as to what you are expecting of her.
 If she is underperforming because she does not understand your guidelines due to a language barrier, repeat instructions several times, write them down for her if necessary and encourage her to take language classes.